fortefairy/dorian-explorer/_essay/11-chapter-xi..md

 skull-cap *parsemé* with pearls.
 Henry II. wore jewelled gloves reaching to the elbow, and had a hawk-glove sewn with twelve rubies and fifty-two great orients.
 The ducal hat of Charles the Rash, the last Duke of Burgundy of his race, was hung with pear-shaped pearls and studded with sapphires.{% include essay/feature/aside.html text="Wilde discusses multiple members of the nobility in this paragraph, first, <a href='/items/dor085a.html'>Cesare Borgia</a>, the illegitimate son of <a href='/items/dor085b.html'>Pope Alexander VI</a> and inspiration for Machiavelli's 'The Prince,' then Louis XII, the king of France.
 He also mentions <a href='/items/dor086.html'>Charles I</a>, <a href='/items/dor087.html'>Richard II</a>, <a href='/items/dor088.html'>Henry VIII</a>, <a href='/items/dor089.html'>James I</a>, <a href='/items/dor119.html'>Edward II</a>, and <a href='/items/dor090.html'>Henry II</a>, all kings of England.
 Finally, he references <a href='/items/dor091.html'>Piers Gaveston</a>, the first Earl of Cornwall, and <a href='/items/dor092.html'>Charles the Rash</a>, the Duke of Burgundy.
-Several of these figures, including Cesare Borgiaa, Charles I, Richard II, James I, Edward II, Piers Gaveston, and Henry II, were rumored to have had homosexual relationships.
+Several of these figures, including Cesare Borgiaa=, Charles I, Richard II, James I, Edward II, Piers Gaveston, and Henry II, were rumored to have had homosexual relationships.
 The note about Edward II giving a suite to Piers Gaveston is notable as the two were rumored to be lovers." %}

 How exquisite life had once been!
 How gorgeous in its pomp and decoration!
 Even to read of the luxury of the dead was wonderful.